- GDPR’s Data Protection Impact Assessment and its Implications for OrganizationsJanuary 31, 2018

 - Limited access to internet services and connectivity

 - Limited access to viable information technology solutions and services

 - The need for upgraded information technology equipment

 - Difficulty in acquiring basic information technology knowledge and training

 - Limited access to basic computing devices that help small businesses, educational institutions and large corporation maximize output

-Given Africa’s growth and challenges, Wilson Consulting Group (WCG) was contracted to deliver specific IT products and services to enhance the development of information technology in Sub-Saharan countries.
+Given Africa’s growth and challenges, Wilson Consulting Group (WCG) was contracted to deliver specific services to enhance the development of information technology in Sub-Saharan countries.

-The cost-effective products and services provided to resolve the identified challenges included:
+The cost-effective solutions and services provided to resolve the identified challenges included:

 - Laptops were supplied to businesses and government agenciesto improve technological efficiency and to facilitate learning in secondary and tertiary institutions.